-When deciding between a dental implant vs root canal, it is crucial to understand the process of root canal therapy and dental implant treatments, what their benefits are, and how the team at Dentistry on Solent can help you make the right choice for your mouth.
+When deciding between a root canal vs dental implant, it is crucial to understand the process of root canal therapy and dental implant treatments, what their benefits are, and how the team at Dentistry on Solent can help you make the right choice for your mouth.

 What is a Root Canal?